abdelazizwf/Depth2Metric/README.md

 Despite the geometric pipeline, several limitations remain:

+- Camera is always assumed to be upright and at a height of 1.6 meters
 - Absolute measurements depend on scale estimation accuracy
 - Monocular depth models introduce noise and artifacts
 - Unknown camera pose and tilt can distort reconstruction